vita-student-projects/group42_3DMOT/README.md

 To run our tracker we follow the almost the same instructions as given by the author for AB3DMOT.

-NOTE: The evaluation of the results will be performed with a weighting alpha that is the ratio between using the metric from AB3DMOT and Dinov2.
+NOTE: The evaluation of the results will be performed with a weighting $\alpha$ that is the ratio between using the metric from AB3DMOT and Dinov2.
 This ratio is between 0 and 1 depending on which part is contributing the most, 0 means the default AB3DMOT metric is used and 1 means only the Dinov2 metric is used.

-"To run our tracker on the KITTI MOT validation set with the provided PointRCNN detections." here with alpha = 0.5
+"To run our tracker on the KITTI MOT validation set with the provided PointRCNN detections." here with $\alpha = 0.5$
 ~~~shell
 python3 main.py --dataset KITTI --det_name pointrcnn --alpha 0.5
 ~~~
 "In detail, running above command will generate a folder named "pointrcnn_val_H1" that includes results combined from all categories, and also folders named "pointrcnn_category_val_H1" representing results for each category.
 Under each result folder, "./data_0" subfolders are used for MOT evaluation, which follow the format of the KITTI Multi-Object Tracking Challenge (format definition can be found in the tracking development toolkit here: http://www.cvlibs.net/datasets/kitti/eval_tracking.php).
 Also, "./trk_withid_0" subfolders are used for visualization only, which follow the format of KITTI 3D Object Detection challenge except that we add an ID in the last column."
-### Results
+### Results from experiment
 Before we decided to use DINOv2 for our visual feautre extraction.
 We examined the power of the feature representation of detections.
 We took 3 full-body pictures of two humans named Axel and Johan from different angles (these can be found under "experiments_im/), than ran these through two visual models: DINOv2 ([github](https://github.com/facebookresearch/dinov2), [paper](https://arxiv.org/abs/2304.07193)) and Segemet-Anything ([github](https://github.com/facebookresearch/segment-anything), [paper](https://ai.facebook.com/research/publications/segment-anything/)).
 Both are new (of this date 31/05-2023) deep learning models developed by Facebook-research.
 Segment-Anything is designed to be promptable and can transfer zero-shot to new image distributions and tasks.
 The DINOv2 paper however, explores the idea of all-purpose visual features in computer vision and proposes a self-supervised approach for pretraining on a large curated image dataset using a ViT (Vision Transformers) model.
 So at first glance the two seems to be good candidates for our task.
 After running our test images thorugh the models, we used two different metrics to evaluate the similiarty between the images - cosine similarity and the euclidean distance.
 Optimum would be good similarity between images depciting the same person and bad similarty scores between images that depict different persons.

 To get the same results run experiments.py - we ran this script locally and never tried running it on SCITAS.
 Furthermore, you need to [download](https://github.com/facebookresearch/segment-anything#model-checkpoints) weights for the Segment-anything model (we used [ViT-H SAM model](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth)) and: